MillerIntern/MillerRebuilt/README.md

 from the projectManager page.

 The process by which this information is saved is the same as in the previous paragraph, refer to Edit a Project for more information.
-The only change woul be that instead of calling the editProject() and editObject() methods in ProjectService.java and ProjectObjectService.java respectively, the methods addProject() and addObject() would be called.
+The only change would be that instead of calling the editProject() and editObject() methods in ProjectService.java and ProjectObjectService.java respectively, the methods addProject() and addObject() would be called.
 These methods function slightly differently in that they do not find an existing project in the database but rather